divy-sh/flying-copter/README.md

 # Flying Copter

 ## Description
-"Flying Copter" is a simple simulation game built using the Godot Engine.
+"Flappy Pilot" is a simple simulation game built using the Godot Engine.
 The game features a flying copter navigating through levels, avoiding obstacles, and collecting coins.
 The game logic, background environment, and user interface are designed for an engaging experience.
 It provides a good example of physics, game development, and scripting using GDScript in Godot.

 ## Features
-- Flying copter simulation
+- 2D Flying simulation
 - Obstacles and collectibles
 - Level progression
 - Simple and intuitive controls